Chao8219/py-starter/README.md

 2. Double check your pip version `pip --version`, and python version `python --version`.
 Make sure you are using the one you want to use.

-3. Use `pip install example_package`, remember do not add `sudo` which would install globally.
+3. Use `pip install example_package`, remember do not add `sudo` which would install package globally.

 4. After step 3, you should check the package with `pip list`.
 If the "example_package" shows up, congratulation!
 You made it!